British Irish Visa Scheme (BIVS Visa)

 As part of the application, you will be required to give your biometric information.

-What are the documents required for the British Irish Visa Scheme?
+BIVS Visa Documents: What Are the Requirements for the British Irish Visa Scheme?

 Depending on which country, UK or Ireland, you wish to enter first, the documentation will vary as the UK immigration rules vary slightly from the Irish immigration rules.
 It also will depend on which Irish visa and UK visa you apply for.
 That being said, both countries require necessary documents from applicants.